ezEngine/docs/docs/animation/skeletal-animation/animation-controller/anim-nodes-input.md

 ### Output Pins

 * This node has one output pin for every button and stick direction.
-If you need to turn an analog signal into a trigger value, use the [Compare Number node (TODO)](anim-nodes-logic-math.md).
+If you need to turn an analog signal into a trigger value, use the [Compare Number node](anim-nodes-logic-math.md).

 ## See Also